 Argentina Paraguay Chile 1994

 The route for Camel Trophy 1994 was more than 2,500 kilometres long and, for the first time in Camel Trophy's fifteen-year history, crossed through three different countries.
-Starting in Argentina at the famous lguazu Falls in April 1994, Camel Trophy traversed Argentina, Paraguay and Argentina before crossing over the Andes into Chile.
+Starting on the Argentina-Brazil border at the famous lguazu Falls, the world's largest waterfall system, in April 1994, Camel Trophy traversed Argentina, Paraguay and Argentina before crossing over the Andes into Chile.

 The journey took the intrepid explorers down the principal river of Argentina, the Parana, through the steamy jungles and marshy savannahs of Paraguay, back into the Argentinean Chaco, and up into the Andes to a height of 5,000 metres.
 Crossing into Chile across salt plains and the driest desert on earth, the Atacama, the Camel Trophy convoy finished on a beach at Messionies, 120 km north of Antofagasta.